Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

-Arkansas homeowners facing mortgage delinquency have access to federal modification programs and state-level assistance funding — but Arkansas's 60-day minimum notice period and no-redemption structure make professional coordination critical.
-Programs must be initiated before the foreclosure notice is filed to have adequate time within Arkansas's compressed timeline.
+Arkansas homeowners facing mortgage delinquency have access to federal modification programs and state-level assistance funding — but Arkansas's non-judicial foreclosure process under A.C.A. § 18-50-101 through § 18-50-117 demands immediate action.
+Under A.C.A. § 18-50-104, once the trustee records the notice of default and intention to sell, 60 days must pass before the sale — but the process moves on the trustee's authority under the power of sale clause, without court oversight.
+Programs must be initiated before the § 18-50-104 notice is recorded to have adequate time within Arkansas's compressed timeline.
 Arkansas's USDA loan prevalence throughout rural counties makes the USDA loss mitigation program particularly significant for a large share of Arkansas homeowners.

 Fannie Mae and Freddie Mac Flex Modification, FHA loss mitigation including the partial claim, VA modification for Little Rock AFB's C-130 training community and the broader Arkansas veteran population, and USDA rural development provisions applying extensively throughout Arkansas's qualifying rural counties all apply based on loan type.
 The Arkansas Development Finance Authority (ADFA) has historically administered homeowner assistance programs in the state.
 Federal Homeowner Assistance Fund allocations have been deployed through state programs to cover mortgage arrears for qualifying Arkansas homeowners.
 Coordinating the state assistance application alongside the servicer modification application before the notice is filed is the approach that gives both processes adequate time within Arkansas's 60-day timeline.